ruohoruotsi/GenerativeMusicCriticism/README.md

 These reviews are a creative writing experiment that (re)imagines an alternative musical cosmos where dissimilar musical expressions intermingle, unshackled by time, geography and class.

+### How ###

+First-class criticism allows the reader to escape flatland, putting her in the front-row or inside the recording booth.
+But as a critic and writer:

+ * How do you reflect the spirit of the music?
+ * How do you avoid descriptive repetition?
+ * How do you keep :hankey: fresh?

+### Who ###
 As a label manager Ruoho Ruotsi wrote copy for artist profiles, featured releases, promo reviews, tweets, onesheets, blog posts & online commentary, amassing a prodigious collection of musical phrases, idiomatic expressions and colourful constructions.

 These reviews are fashioned using Ruoho's custom [context-free grammar](http://en.wikipedia.org/wiki/Context-free_grammar), [RiTa](https://github.com/dhowe/RiTa) and "hottt" artist [charts](http://developer.echonest.com/docs/v4/artist.html#top-hottt) pulled down in realtime from [The Echo Nest](http://developer.echonest.com).

-Ruoho hopes these reviews will dislodge writer's block, suggest new musical vistas, creative possibilities, artist collaborations and perhaps garner a few chuckles.
+As a regular reader of the Oxford American, Pitchfork, Boomkat, The Fader & The Wire, Ruoho hopes these reviews will dislodge writer's block, suggest new musical vistas, artist collaborations & even garner a few chuckles.
 For connoisseurs & entertainment purposes only.

+For connoisseurs & entertainment purposes only.

-&copy; 2014-2017 iroro orife.
+&copy; 2014-2018 iroro orife.